REVERSAL POINT

 • as a consequence, debt money evaporates.
 (Minsky, 1992, pp. 7-8; 1985, p 13)

 Consequential deleveraging becomes destructive to the economic system.
 If it involves corporate sector, it would compel business to mobilise new innovations to cut labour cost.
 A dire job expectation destroys consumptions, consequentially, the aggregate demand.
 It would annihilate the money multiplier in the long run.
 As Hyman Minsky noted, “stability is destabilising,” and money affects real economic activities: therefore, money is non-neutral.
-And real economy transforms from one state of disequilibrium to another, proving that economic forecasts based on equilibrium are nothing but fallacy.
+And real economy goes on from one state of disequilibrium to another and ultimately fails to revert to its equilibrium, proving that economic forecasts based on equilibrium are nothing but fallacy.

 Private debt cycle metrics

-To capture the rhythm of the private sector’s debt money along the bond wave (i.e., expansion, destruction, and evaporation), this readings applies bond wave mapping on the following metrics:
+To capture the rhythm of the private sector’s debt money (i.e., expansion, destruction, and evaporation) along the bond wave, this readings applies bond wave mapping on the following metrics:

 • the private sector’s debt level, both in dollar terms and in relative terms in relation to GDP to gauge leverage in the system;